 Refer to the ReFrame Tutorials for concrete usage examples.

-If set to None, a sanity error will be raised during sanity checking.
+If not set, a sanity error may be raised during sanity checking if no other sanity checking functions already exist.

-Type A deferrable expression (i.e., the result of a sanity function) or None
+Type A deferrable expression (i.e., the result of a sanity function)